pyomeca/bioptim/README.md

 The following section investigates how to instruct `bioptim` of the dynamic equations the system should follow.

-### Class: Dynamics
+### Class: DynamicsOptions
 This class is the main class to define a dynamics.
 It, therefore, contains all the information necessary to configure (i.e., determining which variables are states or controls) and perform the dynamics.
-When constructing an `OptimalControlProgram()`, Dynamics is the expected class for the `dynamics` parameter.
+When constructing an `OptimalControlProgram()`, DynamicsOptions is the expected class for the `dynamics` parameter.

-The user can minimally define a Dynamics as: `dyn = DynamicsOptions(DynamicsFcn)`.
+The user can minimally define a DynamicsOptions as: `dyn = DynamicsOptions(DynamicsFcn)`.
 The `DynamicsFcn` is the one presented in the corresponding section below.

 #### The options
-The full signature of Dynamics is as follows:
+The full signature of DynamicsOptions is as follows:
 ```python
 DynamicsOptions(dynamics_type, configure: Callable, dynamic_function: Callable, phase: int, ode_solver: OdeSolver, numerical_timeseries: dict[str, np.ndarray])
 ```